A Strategic Traffic Ticket Defense After Getting Caught Speeding

 New Jersey Speeding Ticket Law

 Under N.J.S.A.
-29:4-98, the New Jersey Legislature has set forth the following requirements for driving in New Jersey:
+39:4-98, the New Jersey Legislature has set forth the following requirements for driving in New Jersey:

-- School: When driving through a school zone while the children are out, when children can be seen from the road, or when children are coming or going from school, a person must not drive faster than 25 MPR.
+- School: When driving through a school zone while the children are out, when children can be seen from the road, or when children are coming or going from school, a person must not drive faster than 25 MPH.

 These requirements will apply unless the county, state or municipality has set a different speed limit.

-Reduction of Speed Required
+Reduction Of Speed Required

-- Coming up on an Intersection
+- Coming up on an intersection

 - Going around a curb